Importance Of Car Recycling

 - Scrap metal recycling saves water, energy, and precious natural resources.

-- For every one tonne of steel we recycle, we save 1,100 kg of iron ore, 630 kg of coal, 55 kg of limestone, 287 L of oil, and 642 kWh of energy (Bureau of International Recycling).
+- For every one tonne of steel we Recycle Cars, we save 1,100 kg of iron ore, 630 kg of coal, 55 kg of limestone, 287 L of oil, and 642 kWh of energy (Bureau of International Recycling).

-- Australians send enough steel to landfill every year to make 40,000 fridges.
+- Australians send enough steel to landfills every year to make 40,000 fridges.

 - Making steel from recycled material uses only 25% of the energy needed to make steel from raw materials (Clean Up Australia)